Using a Peristaltic Pump for Representative Sampling—FAQs

 Bulk-tank somatic cell counts (BTSCCs) are measured and monitored from Federal Milk Marketing Orders (FMMOs) to determine the quality of the milk supply in the U.S. BTSCCs are defined as the number of white blood cells, secretory cells, and squamous cells per milliliter of raw milk.
 Milk processors monitor BTSCCs in the nation’s milk shipments…

-Somatic Cell Counts (SCC) Impact on Dairy Farmers
+Somatic Cell Counts (SCC) and Profits

 | | |